darinsecurity/Fission/README.md

   <img src="FissionPoster.png" width="50%" height="50%">
 </p>
 <p style="text-align: center;">
-  <h4 style="text-align: center;">Fission uses mpmath and sympy for high precision symbolic computations.
+  <h4>Fission uses mpmath and sympy for high precision symbolic computations.
 Thanks to the developers of these projects for making Fission possible.</h4>
 </p>